sammybayar/IDEA_120/week_05/PROJECT_1.md

 Read [K. Silem Mohammad's Spooked and Considering How Spooky Deer Are](/week_05_week_of_02-08-2021/readings/K-Silem-Mohammad-Spooked-and-Considering-How-Spooky-Deer-Are.pdf).

 Consider what "uncreative writing" means, the rules of "flarf," and how it may be considered a type of generative web art.
 What kinds of webpages could be produced using randomized rules such as these?
-Using the Atom text editor and your GitHub account to create a Flarf poem based on these rules:
+Use your GitHub account to create a Flarf poem based on these rules:

-1. Do a google search of the last phrase you texted someone.
+1. Do a Google search of the last phrase you texted someone.
 Make sure it is more than one word.
 If your last text was something like "k" or "lol," check to see what your next-to-last text was, etc.
-2. Paste the text result into a text editor, and cut and edit that phrase as you like.
+2. Paste the text results into a text editor, and cut and edit the text as you like.
 Don't forget a title.
 3. Use that same Google search, and download 4 images from the first page of image results.
 Include them in an "img" folder.
 4. Use that text and those images to create a flarf poem website.
 [Include an External CSS page](https://www.w3schools.com/css/css_howto.asp) to style it any way you like.
 5. Upload (push) the page to GitHub, and make it available using GitHub pages.